Ergonomics as a guiding principle

 Alongside the hydrostatic drive, which among other things ensures gentle acceleration and braking, the driver is above all protected by the systematic isolation of the individual components.
 The ergonomic design of the driver’s workplace is therefore the key to safe, comfortable, and efficient operation.
 Since the strain on the driver is low, the accident risk is reduced, absences due to illness go down, and performance increases.

 Precise and responsive steering

 Thanks to the patented twin-pedal control, Linde forklifts are exceptionally responsive and precise to steer.
-The technical basis for this is the hydrostatic drive (link to innovation), which transmits the motor’s power directly to the drive wheels.
+The technical basis for this is the hydrostatic drive, which transmits the motor’s power directly to the drive wheels.
 The right pedal moves the truck forward, the left pedal backward.
 The drive motor operates continuously.